kittynode/kittynode/README.md

 ## Contribute

-If you have any feature requests or bug reports please [open an issue](https://github.com/libreth/stn/issues/new)! ヽ(・∀・)ﾉ
+If you have any feature requests or bug reports please [open an issue](https://github.com/libreth/stn/issues/new)!